SoftCircuits/SoftCircuits.Wordify/README.md

 ## Dates and TimeSpans

-## Transforming String
+## Wordifying Strings

-`Wordify` has several methods to help convert symbol names like `TotalCount`, `total_count` and `total-count` to text like `total count`.
+`SoftCircuits.Wordify` has several methods to help convert symbol names like `TotalCount`, `total_count` and `total-count` to text like `total count`.
 The examples below use the `Wordify()` extension method.
 If you know what method should be used for your string, you can achieve a small performance gain by passing the appropriate `WordifyOption` option.
 Otherwise, you can pass `WordifyOption.AutoDetect` and `Wordify()` will attempt to automatically detect the type of transformation needed.

 | Code | Output |
 |---|---|